CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Client-Server Architecture.md

 - **Client:** JWT Tokens held for access authorisation, movie metadata stored for faster loading, UI states stored (EG. `isWatched()` is user dependent), UI presentation data is stored
 - **Server:** Hashed credentials are stored for increased security, ReelProgress is stored to be used for aggregate functions and leaderboards, friend relationships are stored due to being directly connected to Users and to Comparison lists, cached external API data is stored to ensure faster loads to users of our application

-Note: Authentication/authorization in our application uses client-side JWT storage for efficient development, with plans to implement more secure httpOnly cookies for production deployment (Matharu M, 2025)[^12].
+Note: Authentication/authorisation in our application uses client-side JWT storage for efficient development, with plans to implement more secure httpOnly cookies for production deployment (Matharu M, 2025)[^12].

 ---

 ## Authentication & Authorisation

--------------------Need to fix this section up, authorisation and authentication need to be further delineated-----------------------

-Authentication is a prerequisite for authorisation, as it verifies the identity of an entity.
-This could mean a user, machine, service or device.
-Once authentication has confirmed an identity, authorisation determines what that entity is permitted to do, using tokens and entity credentials to grant access to specific routes, functions or resources.

-**Authentication:**
+Authentication and authorisation are related but distinct processes:

+- **Authentication:** _"Who is this entity"_.
+Handles identity verification of entities (users, devices or machines)
+- **Authorisation:** _"What can this entity do?"_ Occurs **after** authentication, determining permissions by denying or granting access to protected routes, functions or resources

-- Handles identity verification (eg. verifying a user email and password against stored hashed values, issuing JWT tokens)
+Authentication in our application means checking a user's email and password against hashed values, and issuing JWT tokens on success:

-**Authorisation:**

-- The client attaches tokens to requests to allow access to protected functionality
-- The server validates the tokens and checks roles or account priveleges to access protected behaviour (EG. `isAdmin = true`) before granting access

-Authentication in our application:

 ```mermaid
 sequenceDiagram